Review of: Vanguard Personal Advisor Services

 After developing an initial plan, the advisor puts the plan into action by building a portfolio with a mix of low-cost diversified stock and bond investments based on the client’s individual goals.

-Using Vanguard’s online interface or mobile apps, the client can view all portfolio holdings, investment performance, and keep track of goals.
+Using Vanguard’s online interface or mobile app, the client can view all portfolio holdings and investment performance and keep track of goals.

 A Vanguard advisor reviews and rebalances the client’s portfolio on a regular basis to keep the portfolio on course to meet investment goals and objectives.
 Vanguard portfolio management software does most of the grunt work of tracking asset allocation and keeping the portfolio on track.

 Vanguard advisors select funds from the roughly 100 Vanguard mutual funds and ETFs based on the individual investment objectives of the client.
-Typical investments could include the Vanguard Total Stock Market Index fund (VTSAX), Total International Stock Index fund, (VTIAX), and the Total Bond Market Index fund (VBTLX).
-Those three funds come with expense ratios ranging from 0.05% to 0.14%.
+Typical investments could include the Vanguard Total Stock Market Index fund (VTSAX), Total International Stock Index fund (VTIAX) and the Total Bond Market Index fund (VBTLX).
+Those three funds come with expense ratios ranging from 0.04% to 0.14%.

 Personal Advisor Services clients get access to Admiral class shares of all Vanguard mutual funds without the normal $10,000 per fund minimum.
-Admiral funds tend to come with about 0.10% lower expense ratios than the comparable Investor class shares, thereby offsetting part of the 0.30% account management fee for those clients not otherwise able to meet the $10,000 per fund minimum for Admiral class shares.
+Admiral funds tend to come with expense ratios that are about 0.10 percentage point lower than the comparable Investor class shares.
+This offsets part of the 0.30% account management fee for those clients not otherwise able to meet the $10,000 per fund minimum for Admiral class shares.

 The top 7 funds held in their clients’ portfolios are: